uku/Unblock-Youku/README.md

 ## Credits

-Please visit [this page](http://uku.im/contributors) for an updated list of our contributors.
+Please visit [this page](http://uku.im/contributors) for an up-to-date list of our contributors.

+## Developmeent

+Update URL and server configs under the folder `src/configs/`.

+Run `npm ci` to install dependencies exactly as they are listed in the package-lock.json file.

+Run `npm run test` to create a zip file for uploading and testing.